 You will be asked to remove any jewelry or other objects that may interfere with the procedure.
 You may wear your glasses, dentures, or hearing aid if you use any of these.

 If you are asked to remove clothing, you will be given a gown to wear.

 You will lie on an exam table or bed.

-The Doppler transducer will be pressed against the skin and moved around over the area of the artery or vein being studied.
+The Doppler probe will be pressed against your skin and moved around over the area of the artery or vein being studied.